Early Life and Education of Bryan Cranston: A Complete Timeline

 July 8, 1989: Marriage to Robin Dearden

-On July 8, 1989, Bryan Cranston married Robin Dearden, whom he met on the set of "Airwolf" in 1984.
+On July 8, 1989, Bryan Cranston married Robin Dearden, whom he met on the set of the series "Airwolf" in 1984.

-February 12, 1993: Birth of Daughter, Taylor Dearden
+February 12, 1993: Birth of daughter Taylor Dearden

-April 2014: Presents at Broadway Cares
+April 2014: Presentation at Broadway Cares/Equity Fights AIDS

 2016: Support for Hillary Clinton